hashicorp/consul/website/pages/docs/agent/config-entries/index.mdx

 This command will not output anything when the deletion is successful.

-#### Configuration Entry Management with Namespaces
+#### Configuration Entry Management with Namespaces <span class="label-enterprise label-enterprise-lg">Enterprise</span>

-**Enterprise Only** - Configuration entry operations support passing a namespace in order to isolate the entry to affect only operations within that namespace.
+Configuration entry operations support passing a namespace in order to isolate the entry to affect only operations within that namespace.
 This was added in Consul 1.7.0.